yig/graphics662-pipeline/README.md

 is stored in the texture as `0.5*(n+1)`.
 Convert the color stored in the normalmap texture back to a normal via `2*color-1`.
 This normal is in object-space.
 Convert it to eye-space using `uNormalMatrix` and then use it instead of `fNormal` to read from the MatCap.

-* **(bonus 3 points)** Make your own MatCap!
+* **(bonus 5 points)** Make your own MatCap!
 You can make a toon shader MatCap by taking a screenshot of a toon-shaded sphere.
 You can also make much cooler stuff.
 Have fun with this.

-4. **(10 points)** Be creative!
-Create a time-varying artistic shader of your own design.
-Make use of the uniform `uTime`, which stores the seconds since the program was launched.
-Declare it in your shader as `uniform float uTime;` Be sure to change `TimerMilliseconds` in the scene JSON file to something like 16 (which corresponds to 60 frames-per-second).
-See `sphere.vs` for an example.

-4. **(bonus 30 points)** Tangent-space normal mapping (`normalmap.vs` and `normalmap.fs`).
-This is an
+## 3. Tangent-space normal mapping (40 points)

-extension of your Phong reflectance model shader.
+This is an extension of your PBR fragment shader.
 With normal mapping, the texture stores a normal vector.
 Because lighting is entirely determined by the normal vector, high resolution normals make a surface look incredibly detailed.
 The normals in a normal map are typically